 There is a healing to the self-inflicted injury of the disturbingly high number of distressed MtO projects.
 Even though there is no “one-size-fits-all” trick to fix it, resolving the project policy confusion is the first step towards an effective, adaptive-agile mindset that shows the way to the eventual solution.
 “De-programing” of the MtO team is critical to the project’s success.
 The Project Coach should lead this team discussion to resolve all fundamental, dogmatic, and wasteful arguments and make sure that the team feels respected, is passionate about the project delivery, and remains motivated at all times.

 As an essential contribution to the project’s success, the Project Coach supports the individual developer’s career goals, thus supporting the developers’ career advancement in alignment with the organizational goals.
 Working with the line management and the HR teams, the Project Coach can be instrumental in retaining the key experts, despite the often challenging environment in MtO projects.

 The adaptive-agile approach is an essential step to resolving the still high number of distressed MtO projects in complect safety-sensitive industries such as automotive suppliers.
-A clear, driven by official organization policy, distinction between R&D and MtO projects, supported by the right set of team roles and responsibilities, is a recipe for increasing overall project success rate.
+A clear, driven by official organization policy, distinction between R&D and MtO projects, supported by the right set of team roles and responsibilities, is a recipe for increasing the overall project success rate.